rexresearch

 and TEM image do not indicate any crystal form of silica or

-silicate although silica accounts for over 50% of the sample mass.
+silicate although silica accounts for over 50% of the sample

-other transition metal oxide nanocomposites.
-Energy dispersing
+observed for other transition metal oxide nanocomposites.
+Energy

-metal oxide particles homogeneously disperse in exfoliated
+samples metal oxide particles homogeneously disperse in

-silicate media.
+exfoliated silicate media.

 [0090] The image in FIG. 3d provides more information on the